 If there had ever been a minimalist movement in food, we’re pretty sure these Chocolate Cornflake Clusters would’ve been at the forefront of it.

-When you travel to France, it becomes immediately evident that the pastries are numerous and one more complex than the next.
-So, these super simple to make chocolate clusters could feel a bit out of place.
+When you travel to France, it becomes evident that the pastries are numerous and one more complex than the next.
+So, these super simple-to-make chocolate clusters could feel a bit out of place.

 But, just like a simple haute couture dress, it becomes evident that simplicity is the genius behind these French treats.
-The only thing we wonder is why we didn’t come up with something so simple ourselves.
-But then it’s only fitting that it takes a mastermind like French pastry chef Jacque Pepin to make something so simple yet so brilliant.
+We only wonder why we didn’t come up with something so simple ourselves.
+But then it’s only fitting that it takes a mastermind like French pastry chef Jacques Pepin to make something so simple yet so brilliant.

 - 8 ounces milk chocolate coarsely chopped

 - 4 ounces dark chocolate coarsely chopped

 - Prepare A Baking Sheet: Line a rimmed baking sheet with parchment paper and set aside.
 Place chocolate in a heatproof bowl then set over a pan of simmering water and stir until smooth, about 5 minutes.
 Remove from heat and immediately stir in the cornflakes until they're well coated (it's totally fine if some of them get broken and crushed).

 - Form The Clusters: Use a tablespoon to scoop up a bit of the mixture, then drop onto the prepared baking sheet.
 Repeat, leaving 1-inch in between each cluster until you've used up all the mixture.
 Set aside to cool (or refrigerate or freeze) until ready to use.